snapperben/binary-search-toolbox/README.md

 # binary-search-toolbox
-A set of utilities for using binary search on sorted lists
+A set of utilities for using binary search on sorted lists of objects